Ojosticka/pdsnd_github/README.md

     Returns:
         df - Pandas DataFrame containing city data filtered by month and day

-..*`def time_stats(df):` Displays statistics on the most frequent times of travel.
+*`def time_stats(df):` Displays statistics on the most frequent times of travel.
     Args: dataframe df
     returns: None

-..*`def station_stats(df):` Displays statistics on the most popular stations and trip.
+*`def station_stats(df):` Displays statistics on the most popular stations and trip.
     Args: dataframe df
     returns: None

-..*`def seconds_convert(sec):` Converts data given in seconds to weeks, days, hours, minutes, and seconds
+*`def seconds_convert(sec):` Converts data given in seconds to weeks, days, hours, minutes, and seconds
     Args: Takes in the seconds value to be converted from the trip_duration_stats function(int)
     returns: The converted output of the argument given.

-    The floor operator(//) gives the integer division of a division operation neglecting every number after the decimal point while the modulo operator (%) gives the integer remainder of a division operation.
-For more understanding of the operators, check out [this link](https://stackoverflow.com/questions/56627393/difference-between-modulus-and-floor-division-in-numpy).
+The floor operator(//) gives the integer division of a division operation neglecting every number after the decimal point while the modulo operator(%) gives the integer remainder of a division operation.
+For more understanding of the operators, check out this [link](https://stackoverflow.com/questions/56627393/difference-between-modulus-and-floor-division-in-numpy)

-..*`def trip_duration_stats(df):` Displays statistics on the total and average trip duration.
+*`def trip_duration_stats(df):` Displays statistics on the total and average trip duration.
     Args: dataframe df
     returns: None

-..*`def user_stats(df):` Displays statistics on bikeshare users.
+*`def user_stats(df):` Displays statistics on bikeshare users.
     Args: dataframe df
     returns: None

-..*`def more_info(df):` Function to ask the user if he wants to see the raw data of the information.
+*`def more_info(df):` Function to ask the user if he wants to see the raw data of the information.
     Args: dataframe df
     returns: None

-..*`def main():` Gets the input data from the user from a function get_filters() and passes the result to the other      functions
+*`def main():` Gets the input data from the user from a function get_filters() and passes the result to the other      functions
     Args: None
     returns: None